Translating invisible scheduling logic into violations users could understand, locate, and resolve.

 Overview

-Role: Design intern
+Role: Product Design Intern

-Team: NASA Ames Research Center, Scheduling and Planning System for Exploration (SPIFe) team
+Team: NASA Ames Research Center, Scheduling and Planning System for Exploration (SPIFe)

-Timeline: Jan – Mar 2022
+Timeline: Jan – Mar 2022 (3 months)

 Focus: Product design, UX research synthesis, interaction design, content design, visual systems